achamorr/eportfolio/index.md

 _Course Assistant_
 - Facilitate programming and conceptual understanding of Discrete Structures course for current students.

-#### CO- WY AMP REU, Fort Collins, CO	 May 2018- July 2018
+### CO- WY AMP REU, Fort Collins, CO	 May 2018- July 2018
 _Software Development Researcher_
-- Created WikifyDocs, a tool that leverages Wikipedia definitions to bring us closer to more accessible, automatically enhanced developer documentation. ( o	Accepted to DysDoc3, doctoral symposium at the IEEE International Conference on Software Maintenance and Evolution in Madrid, Spain.
+- Created WikifyDocs, a tool that leverages Wikipedia definitions to bring us closer to more accessible, automatically enhanced developer documentation. (
+  -Accepted to DysDoc3, doctoral symposium at the IEEE International Conference on Software Maintenance and Evolution in Madrid, Spain.

 ### Website Developer, USA	 October 2016- July 2018
 _Freelance_